 The North Unit is a 14-mile scenic drive through badlands where you might encounter bighorn sheep, elk, and even wild buffalo.
 This is the perfect destination for those looking for a unique kind of adventure, history, and bison!

 According to the Medora 2018 Adventure Guide; Theodore Roosevelt arrived in Medora for a buffalo hunt in September 1883 and fell in love with the land.
-After his experience in this area, he became alarmed by the damage that was being done to the land and wildlife.
+After his experience in this area, his concern grows by the damage that was being done to the land and wildlife.

 *Although you can get quite close to the wild animals, there are warning signs posted stating the buffalo are dangerous, so enjoy them at a distance.